pqrkchqps/diehard-dot-fund-user-manual/en/third_party_services.md

 [Heroku](https://www.heroku.com/policy/privacy)

-Hosts the Loomio software.
-They provide the servers we use to run Loomio.org.
+Hosts the Diehard.Fund software.
+They provide the servers we use to run Diehard.Fund.org.

 [New Relic](http://newrelic.com/privacy)